 The U.S. Internal Revenue Service (the "IRS") has ruled that Farmer Mac is an instrumentality of the United States for purposes of Section 7701(a)(19) of the Code; therefore, domestic building and loan associations and savings banks are permitted to invest in Notes to meet the percentage of total assets required to be invested in, among other things, stock or obligations of a corporation which is an instrumentality of the United States.
-Furthermore, Notes held by a real estate investment trust will constitute "Government securities" within the meaning of Section 856(c)(4)(A) of the Code, and Notes held by a regulated investment company will constitute "Government securities" within the meaning of Section 856(c)(4)(A) of the Code, and Notes held by a regulated investment company will constitute "Government securities" within the meaning of Section 851(b)(3) of the Code.
+Furthermore, Notes held by a real estate investment trust will constitute "Government securities" within the meaning of Section 856(c)(4)(A) of the Code, and Notes held by a regulated investment company will constitute "Government securities" within the meaning of Section 851(b)(3) of the Code.